 Those are just the tip of the iceberg.
 Lack of sleep increases your risk of developing serious health conditions such as anxiety, depression, heart disease, high blood pressure, diabetes and stroke.
 Other factors associated with sleep deprivation include:

-- Prematurely aging skin.
 Puffy eyes are common after a night or two of poor sleep.
-Over time, this can lead to sallow skin, wrinkles and dark circles under the eyes.
+Over time, this can lead to shallow skin, wrinkles and dark circles under the eyes.
 This occurs when the body releases cortisol, a stress hormone that attacks collagen in the skin.

 Unfortunately, many individuals in the Midlands simply don’t realize just how important getting a good night’s sleep is.
 They attribute the symptoms and side effects to normal, everyday life.
 It’s tempting to downplay the need for sleep but doing so can be deadly: a British research study showed that people who reduced their nightly sleep from seven hours to five hours nearly doubled their risk of death from all causes.
 Cardiovascular disease was especially prevalent in these individuals.